musella/logmind_chall/docs/index.md

 For events above a "warning threshold", an analysis of the model output was performed to **identify** the possible **sources of anomaly**.
-The result of such analysis are visualised by the dashboard as the mouse hovers over the data points.
+The result of such analysis are visualised by the dashboard as the mouse hovers over the data points, and marked by red markers on the corresponding time series.

 Given the limited size of the dataset, the model has **limited predictive power**.
 The events that were identified most clearly as **anomalous** were related to some **data deletion** that